Aurora: Occurrence

-Auroras are occasionally seen in latitudes below the auroral zone, when a geomagnetic storm temporarily enlarges the auroral oval.
+Auroras are occasionally seen in latitudes below the auroral zone when a geomagnetic storm temporarily enlarges the auroral oval.
 Large geomagnetic storms are most common during the peak of the 11-year sunspot cycle or during the three years after the peak.
 An electron spirals (gyrates) about a field line at an angle that is determined by its velocity vectors, parallel and perpendicular, respectively, to the local geomagnetic field vector B. This angle is known as the "pitch angle" of the particle.
 The distance, or radius, of the electron from the field line at any time is known as its Larmor radius.
 The pitch angle increases as the electron travels to a region of greater field strength nearer to the atmosphere.
 Thus, it is possible for some particles to return, or mirror, if the angle becomes 90° before entering the atmosphere to collide with the denser molecules there.
 Other particles that do not mirror enter the atmosphere and contribute to the auroral display over a range of altitudes.
 Other types of auroras have been observed from space; for example, "poleward arcs" stretching sunward across the polar cap, the related "theta aurora", and "dayside arcs" near noon.
 These are relatively infrequent and poorly understood.
 Other interesting effects occur such as pulsating aurora, "black aurora" and their rarer companion "anti-black aurora" and subvisual red arcs.
-In addition to all these, a weak glow (often deep red) observed around the two polar cusps, the field lines separating the ones that close through Earth from those that are swept into the tail and close remotely.
+In addition to all these, a weak glow (often deep red) is observed around the two polar cusps, the field lines separating the ones that close through Earth from those that are swept into the tail and close remotely.